ruleBased848/vibe-coding-draw-a-circle/architecture.md

 - Calculate deviation of user path from the fitted circle
 - Normalize and compute a "perfection" score (e.g., 0–100)
 - Becareful!
 If we use naive algorithm, even when the user draws only some part of the circle, the user can get high score.
 Thus we check if the user drew a complete circle.
+- Also, we prohibit drawing small circle, because it's too easy to draw small and perfect circle.

 ### c.
 Output
 - Numeric score